ayezinhtun/1cng-protal-user-guide/docs/Networks/Guides For OpenNebula/Virtual Routers.md

 ![Choose Network](images/vr_3.png)

 - Choose the desired **Billing Cycle** for your router.
-You can choose either Hourly or Monthly.
+Virtual Router supports Hourly, Monthly, Quarterly, Semiannually, Yearly, Bi-annually, and Tri-annually billing cycles.
+- It also supports Date to Date, Fixed Calendar Month, Unfixed Calendar Month, Fixed Prorata, and Unfixed Prorata billing rules.
+- It offers multiple router packages with varying networking capabilities.
+This enables flexible network topologies to meet performance, security, and connectivity requirements.
 - Verify all the configuration details and review the price summary.
 Click on **Create Virtual Router** to create the router.

 ![Create Virtual Router](images/vr_4.png)